y0y0l0/HHA507_Group_Project/README.md

 ### 2. Data Cleaning and Preprocessing
 The `part2_cleaning.py` script in the `scripts/` directory contains functions to clean and preprocess the data.
 It identifies metrics with missing records, calculates athlete measurement percentages, and flags athletes not tested in the last 6 months.
 - `2.2` Missing Data Analysis (Group)
-- 1. Identify which of your selected metrics have the most NULL or zero values
+- 1. Identify which of our selected metrics have the most NULL or zero values
+ - We analyzed the selected metrics (leftMaxForce, rightMaxForce, leftTorque, rightTorque, accel_load_accum, distance_total) for missing or zero values.
+The results showed that leftTorque and rightTorque had the highest number of NULL or zero values among the selected metrics.
-- 2. For each sport/team, calculate what percentage of athletes have at least 5 measurements for your selected metrics
+- 2. For each sport/team, calculate what percentage of athletes have at least 5 measurements for selceted metrics (leftMaxForce, rightMaxForce, leftTorque, rightTorque, accel_load_accum, distance_total)
+- We calculated the percentage of athletes with at least 5 measurements for each selected metric across different sports/teams.
+The results varied significantly, with some teams having over 100% coverage to as low as 5.26%.
-- 3. Identify athletes who haven't been tested in the last 6 months (for your selected metrics)
+- 3. Identify athletes who haven't been tested in the last 6 months (leftMaxForce, rightMaxForce, leftTorque, rightTorque, accel_load_accum, distance_total)
+- We identified athletes who had not been tested in the last 6 months (180 days) for the selected metrics.
+2 players (Baseball PLAYER 484 and Mens Lax PLAYER 726) were found to be missing tests, particularly for the the selected metrics (leftMaxForce, rightMaxForce, leftTorque, rightTorque, accel_load_accum, distance_total).
-- 4. Determine if you have sufficient data to answer your research question 2.2 Data Transformation Challenge (Group)
+- 4. Determine if you have sufficient data to answer your research question
+- After conducting the missing data analysis, we found that:
+    - The metrics with the most NULL or zero values are leftTorque and rightTorque.
+    - The percentage of athletes with at least 5 measurements for the selected metrics varies by sport/team, with some teams having over 100% coverage to as low as 5.26%.
+    - Two athletes have not been tested in the last 6 months, particularly for the selected metrics (leftMaxForce, rightMaxForce, leftTorque, rightTorque, accel_load_accum, distance_total).
+    - Based on this analysis, we determined that we have sufficient data to proceed with our research question, although we will need to account for missing values in our analyses.
+2.2 Data Transformation Challenge (Group)
 - 1. Takes a player name (e.g., "PLAYER_001") and your selected metrics (e.g., "leftMaxForce", "rightMaxForce") as input
     - Returns a pandas DataFrame with: